 Project-based software such as Basecamp or Go To Assist allow businesses to collaborate and set up schedules and to-do lists for each member of the team.
 A central notice board or stream can be established so that all remote workers can log in and check progress.

 Installing collaborative technology software can facilitate day to day business operations.

 Switch to Cheaper Software

 Some software options cost businesses thousands of dollars.
 There are many software tools that are very similar but much cheaper.

 Web design software is very expensive, so is accounting software.
 Opt for cheaper versions provided that they offer the functionality that you need.

 Research available options for software, for example, make simple switches to desktop publishing software or accounting programs.

 Interns or apprentices can be excellent ways to support your business particularly during peak or busy periods.

-Local training centres, colleges and universities may be an excellent place to begin.
+Local training centers, colleges, and universities may be an excellent place to begin.

-Recruitment is an essential process for any business but select wrong candidate and it could prove costly.
+Recruitment is an essential process for any business but selects the wrong candidate and it could prove costly.
 Not only will you have to spend time and money training up a less skilled candidate but you may have to invest more time and resources in checking or correcting work.